Questions from Readers About Books and Reading

 Having said that, I believe deeply in the power (and also the poetry) of language.
 And I make a point of never “writing down” to young readers.
 As a result, my books are, I hope, both occasionally challenging and always fun, with lasting questions for the reader to ponder.

-Good readers—starting in third and fourth grade and continuing up into adulthood—enjoy my novels: the three books in the Adventures of Kate series, all twelve books in The Merlin Saga, and The Atlantis Saga.
+Good readers—starting in third and fourth grade and continuing up into adulthood—enjoy my novels: the three books in the Adventures of Kate series, all twelve books in The Merlin Saga, and the Atlantis Saga.
 Younger readers (starting in second and third grades) enjoy Tree Girl; those younger still enjoy my picture books.

 Q: What do you like to read?